 A very unique capability of this module is to have the applied lateral load applied at angular increments for a full 360 degree rotation.
 The prior version of this module in our Version 5.8 software only applied the lateral load at 90 degree increments.
 Because seismic or wind loads can occur at any angle, we provide the ability for the user to define the angles at which the lateral load is applied to the rigid diaphragm for distribution to the resisting elements.

-Another feature is a more advanced application of minimum force eccentricity.
-The code specifies that a minimum eccentricity must be used to increase the torsional effect created by the moment arm between the point of load application and the center of rigidity.
-The minimum eccentricity is specified as 5% of the building dimension measured perpendicular to the direction of load application.
-This module creates an ellipse (measuring 5% of the building dimension on each axis) along which the lateral load is applied.
+Another unique feature is the handling of the accidental eccentricity.
+The code specifies that an accidental eccentricity must be considered, as it will have an effect on the total torsional moment applied to the diaphragm.
+The minimum eccentricity is typically specified as 5% of the building dimension measured perpendicular to the direction of load application.
+To thoroughly address the eccentricity requirements, this module creates an ellipse measuring 5% (or the specified value) of the building dimension on each axis, around which the lateral load is applied.

 So to recap.....the applied lateral load is applied at the angular increments you specify for a full 360 degrees, and this is performed for the number of angular locations you specify around the minimum eccentricity ellipse.
-This means if you use 15 degree angular increments for load direction and 15 degree increments for accidental eccentricity, then the lateral load is actually applied in (360/15+1) * (360/15+1) = 625 locations.
+This means if you use 15 degree angular increments for load direction and 15 degree increments for accidental eccentricity, then the lateral load is actually applied (360/15+1) * (360/15+1) = 625 times in various locations and directions.
 This can provide a very accurate calculation of applied torsions and direct shears to all resisting elements connected to a rigid diaphragm.

 Basic Usage